BenAhale/Spotify-Rec/README.md

 ## Installation and Setup

 1. Install ruby, we recommend using [asdf](https://asdf-vm.com/) to do this.
-1. Install the Ruby Gem
+1. Install the Ruby Gem.
+You can view the Ruby Gems page for this gem [here](https://rubygems.org/gems/spotify_rec).
     ```gem install spotify_rec```
 1. This should download the following gem dependencies:
     - RSpotify